 So, even though short story writing isn’t my forte, I recently wrote a short story again.
 And today I decided, why not share it?
 I’m focusing on my novels and on researching agents, and I’ve stopped submitting short stories to magazines and e-zines, so why not?
 I hope you enjoy the story.

 I’ve noticed something: I’m not good at writing short stories.
 I struggle with them much more than I do with novellas and novels.
 When I reread them, something always seems to be missing.
 But The Laughing Coffin, that’s a short story I wrote that I actually like.
 Sure, it’s not my best work, and it got rejected by Fantasy magazines I submitted to a bunch of times, but it’s entertaining at the very least.
 It was my first real attempt at a humorous short story too!
 That’s why I’ve decided to share it on this blog.

 It’s been a while since I’ve been writing steadily, and even though I am right now, it’s not on a story.
-I’m busy writing my Bachelor thesis, which topic I can’t divulge yet at this time.
+I’m busy writing my Bachelor thesis; I can’t divulge my topic yet at this time.
 Let’s see if I get a high grade and I actually graduate this semester.
 I’ll dole out a little hint: it has to do with manga, anime and Fantasy.

 Chapter six: Like a boss

 In the end, Ivan Beastly was forced by their college to pay the interns what he owed them.
 He was also immediately put on the college’s internship black list.

 “Serves him right,” Left-Angel said as he twirled on her shoulder.
 Continue reading

 Chapter five: A still tongue keeps a wise head